coollabsio/documentation-coolify/docs/builds/packs/nixpacks.md

 <br />

-Nixpacks is a open source build pack created by [Railway](railway.com) and the source is available on [github]().
+Nixpacks is a open source build pack created by [Railway](https://railway.com?utm_source=coolify.io) and the source is available on [Github](https://github.com/railwayapp/nixpacks?utm_source=coolify.io).
 Coolify uses Nixpacks as one of the build pack.

-Nixpacks checks your git repository (also called as "source directory" in nixpacks) and generates a Dockerfile, then it will build a docker image based on the Dockerfile it generated.
+Nixpacks checks your git repository (also called as "**source directory**" in nixpacks) and generates a Dockerfile, then it will build a docker image based on the Dockerfile it generated.

 Nixpacks can deploy both fully static websites and non-static applications.
 Once your repository is set up, you can use Coolify to deploy your project with ease.